I want you to start throwing things in the bin #binthewipes

 Clean your ears the zero waste way!

 There are plenty of plastic free options now for keeping your ears clean.
-You can buy reusable cotton buds, mini metal ‘spoons’, those made from bamboo and cotton and if ear wax is an issue for you there are companies like Auris Ear Care who offer microsuction, that is considered to be the safest, cleanest and most efficient method of ear wax removal.
-Not to mention there is no plastic for you to dispose of!
+You can buy reusable cotton buds, mini metal ‘spoons’, and products made from bamboo and cotton.

 Biodegradable wet wipes